naomit9/show-hide-password/README.md

 3. Open `index.html` in your browser

 ### Usage
-* Click the "Start" button to begin the stopwatch.
-* Click the "Pause" button to pause the stopwatch.
-* Click the "Reset" button to reset the stopwatch.
+* Click the eyeicon to show or hide the password.

 ### Customization
 You can customize the sign-up page to match your project's specific requirements.
 Here are some customization options:

 * Modify the CSS styles to change colors, fonts, and layout.
-* Modify the JavaScript file to change to behaviour of the stopwatch.
+* Modify the JavaScript file to change to behaviour.

 ### Contributing
 If you'd like to contribute to this project, feel free to create issues or pull requests.
 Your contributions are welcome!